FAQs regarding passport applications

 If you do not have a confirmed onward flight from Germany, you must always apply for a regular tourist visa.

-Your passport must be valid for at least three months upon conclusion of your trip.
+According to German law your passport must be valid for at least three months upon conclusion of your trip.
+However, as Tanzania requires the valddity of six months the passport has to be valid at least six months.

 If your trip is fully sponsored by a third party in Germany (friend, relative or organisation), you must present a formal letter of obligation called “Verpflichtungserklärung” given by your host.
 The Verpflichtungserklärung can be given at the local Aliens Office (“Ausländerbehörde”) and must then be forwarded to you in order for you to apply for your visa.

-Please include your business registration and latest bank statements (covering three months time) to complete your application.
+Please include your business registration (as well as BRELA document that provides proof that you own the company) and latest bank statements (covering three months time) to complete your application.

 Imagine you are injured during your stay in Germany.
 Please check carefully whether your medical insurance would cover costs for medical treatment abroad.
 You will need to submit health insurance documents which reflect coverage during your stay in Europe when applying for the visa.

 Please submit your application and all necessary documents listed for the required type of visa.
-If you attach a copy or certified copy of your marriage certificate (with apostille), your visa will be free of Charge.
+If you attach a copy or certified copy of your marriage certificate (with a legalization), your visa will be free of charge.

 All first time minor applicants must appear in person.